yoncasen/Task_Manager_Bot/README.md

 # Task Manager Bot

 This is a Discord bot designed to help small teams manage tasks.
-It supports adding, deleting, viewing, and completing tasks.
+It supports adding, deleting, listing, and updating tasks.
 All tasks are stored in an SQLite database.

 ## Features